Finding-Fortune/Fortunes-Folio/README.md

 ## Bugs To-Do
 - Bug where if you look up a tag on the notes page, it somehow splits the tag you searched for on the note into its component letters individually into separate tags.
-Just a visual bug
+Just a visual bug, but it strangely only happens in release builds
-- The sidebar adjustment javascript is broken
-- When typing a note when its not fullscreen, the textarea takes up a huge area offscreen before it goes to the next line.
-It needs to fit the viewport-width so I can actually see my entire note as I type